knative/docs/docs/eventing/flows/sequence/sequence-with-broker-trigger/README.md

 ### Creating the Broker

-1. To create the cluster default Broker type, copy the YAML below into a file:
+1. To create the cluster default Broker type, copy the following YAML into a file:

     ```yaml
     apiVersion: eventing.knative.dev/v1